Calendars & Events

 The calendar_id

 is the internal Cronofy identifier for the calendar.
-You can then create and event by posting a JSON formatted payload.
+You can then create an event by posting a JSON formatted payload.

-To create the follow event in a specific calendar,
+Lets say you want to create the follow event in a specific calendar:

 {